-Typically male artists are given a much freer reign to experiment with drugs while female artists are either vilified or painted as victims, which makes the mainstream success of “Oblivion” even more celebration-worthy.
-(But still, hard drugs are bad.
-Don’t do them.)
+Typically, male artists are given a much freer reign to experiment with drugs than female artists, who are either vilified or painted as victims.
+This makes the mainstream success of “Oblivion” even more impressive.
+But still, hard drugs are bad.
+Don’t do ‘em.

 Here are Pitchfork’s choice of top 20 tracks of the decade so far:

 20. Daft Punk – ‘Get Lucky’ [ft.
 Pharrell]

 18. Kanye West – ‘Monster’ [ft.
 Justin Vernon, Rick Ross, Jay-Z, and Nicki Minaj]